 After we prepare a draft of your bankruptcy paperwork, we'll schedule a signing appointment.
 You might think that this will be a short appointment where you show up and quickly sign your bankruptcy documents after a brief review.
 Instead, this is a time for you to thoroughly review a fairly thick stack of documents we've prepared.
 We'll give you a pen so you can make any necessary corrections to the documents.
-You and I will then discuss all of the documents, one by one, as well as any necessary modifications needed before we file your case.
+We will then discuss all of the documents, one by one, as well as any necessary modifications needed before we file your case.

-My goal is to file your case and have everything perfect.
+Our goal is to file your case and have everything perfect.
 To do this, we'll spend time reviewing the documents and making necessary changes.
-I'll also completely explain every document you will sign in plain English so you understand the process completely.
+We'll also explain every document you will sign in plain English so you understand the process completely.